ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Financing the globe.
 FIAT pegged loans are a good alternative during the period when crypto economy is still in development.
 The main aim of the FIAT peg is to provide more access to finance for the unbanked or to provide finance to markets where lending is ineffective due to lack of credit rating facilities or illiquidity.
 For example at some future point a person in India could be verified as creditworthy by a local shop owner (Oracle).
 Such person could receive by Oracle verification 0.1 Credit Token for lending.
 This person can now place a loan request that is based on Indian Rupee and pay the same amount in the same currency with ETH.
 Now, anyone from any part of the world may fund this loan request.</p>

+## <h2>Competitive bidding on interest rate between lenders</h2>

+<p>ETHLend will develop auction-like bidding functionality for the decentralized application to provide the best market rate on interest rates for the borrowers.
+The interest rate bidding auction is a reverse auction where the lenders places bidding offers for a loan interest rate.
+The lowest bid on interest rate will win the auction and the smart contract will accept that particular lender as the funder of that loan smart contract.
+Such bidding would provide the most competitive interest rate for the borrowers since anyone from any part of the world can participate and bid on the loans.</p>

 ## <h2>User Experience on ETHLend</h2>

 ## <h3>Accessibility</h3>

 <p>Providing wide usage.
 Currently ETHLend DAPP is accessed with Google Chrome or Mozilla Firefox browser together with MetaMask plugin.
-To provide full coverage, the ETHLend DAPP shall be developed further for implementing mobile usage, parity and MyEtherWallet.
-The ETHLend team considers that the DAPP should be easily available with less learning curve as possible.</p>
+To provide full coverage, the ETHLend DAPP shall be developed further for implementing mobile usage with Status.im.
+The ETHLend team considers that the DAPP should be easily available with less learning curve as possible in desktop, web-interface and mobile.</p>

 ## <h3>User Interface</h3>